 Stop the Sniffles and Ease Your Dog’s Runny Nose

-Treatment starts with diagnosing the underlying causes of nasal discharge.
-There may be something lodged in your dog’s nostril, he might be suffering from a bacterial or viral infection like canine influenza, or he may simply have seasonal allergies.
+Start with diagnosing the underlying causes of nasal discharge.
+There may be something lodged in your dog’s nostril, he or might be suffering from a bacterial or viral infection, or he may simply have seasonal allergies.
 There may also be more serious causes affecting your dog’s health.